What is a Nuclear Equipment Operation Technician?

 - Non-Licensed Nuclear Plant Operator (NLO)

-In 2016, there was an estimated number of 6,900 jobs in the United States for Nuclear Equipment Operation Technician.
+In the United States, there were 6,900 jobs for Nuclear Equipment Operation Technician in 2016.
 There is little to no growth in job opportunities for Nuclear Equipment Operation Technician.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+There will be an estimated 800 positions for Nuclear Equipment Operation Technician per year.

 The states with the most job growth for Nuclear Equipment Operation Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.